Petschko/dhl-php-sdk/README.md

+# INACTIVE Repo
+** This REPO is out of support ** Please checkout other repos or request examples from DHL

 # DHL PHP SDK

 This *unofficial* library is wrapping some functions of the DHL SOAP API in order to easy create/delete shipments and labels.